Emotional Reflexology Course

 (Extensions are available for a fee of $75 per extension.)

-The practical component of 50 treatments must be submitted to the examiner at the time of the exam.
+The practical component of 50 treatments must be submitted to the teacher at the time of the exam.

 Upon successfully completion of the theory and practical portion of the program, the student will be awarded a fully embossed certificate.
 This course fully qualifies graduates to practice this profession as a highly trained and skilled Certified Emotional Reflexology Therapist.